Revelation 18:1-24 · Revelation · Updated April 25, 2026

 Summary

 Revelation 18:1-24 is a prophetic vision describing the fall of Babylon, symbolizing a powerful and corrupt entity.
-This passage matters because it portrays divine judgment on a city that has led nations astray.
-The vision begins with an angel descending from heaven, illuminating the earth with his glory (18:1).
+It portrays divine judgment on a city that has led nations astray.
+An angel descends from Heaven, illuminating the earth with his glory (18:1).
 The angel declares the fall of "Babylon the great," describing it as a place overrun by evil spirits and unclean creatures (18:2).
-Another voice from heaven warns God's people to leave Babylon to avoid sharing in its sins and plagues, as its iniquities have reached heaven, and God has remembered them (18:4-5).
+Another voice from Heaven warns God's people to leave Babylon to avoid sharing in its sins and plagues, as its iniquities have reached heaven, and God has remembered them (18:4-5).

-The passage details the lament of various groups over Babylon's destruction.
+Various groups lament Babylon's destruction.
 The kings of the earth, who lived luxuriously with Babylon, mourn its downfall from a distance, fearing its torment and acknowledging that its judgment has come swiftly (18:9-10).
 Merchants grieve over the loss of trade and wealth, as no one buys their goods anymore (18:11).
 They list the luxurious items once traded, now lost forever (18:12-14).
 Shipmasters and sailors also lament, witnessing the desolation of the city that enriched them (18:17-19).
-Meanwhile, heaven, apostles, and prophets are called to rejoice, for God has avenged them (18:20).
+Meanwhile, heaven, apostles, and prophets rejoice, for God has avenged them (18:20).

-The passage concludes with a mighty angel casting a millstone into the sea, symbolizing Babylon's violent and irreversible destruction (18:21).
+A mighty angel casts a millstone into the sea, symbolizing Babylon's violent and irreversible destruction (18:21).
 The city will no longer hear music, crafts, or the joy of weddings (18:22-23).
 Babylon's merchants were influential, but their deceptions led nations astray (18:23).
 The passage ends by stating that Babylon is responsible for the blood of prophets, saints, and all who were slain on earth (18:24).
 The text presents the fall of Babylon as the final judgment on a city guilty of widespread corruption and violence.
+The primary conclusion drawn from Revelation 18:1-24 is the total and irrevocable judgment on Babylon, a symbol for a corrupt power that has led nations into immorality and excess.
+The passage emphasizes the divine nature of this judgment, showing that Babylon's sins have accumulated to such an extent that they demand a direct response from God.
+Babylon is depicted as a dwelling place for evil (18:2), and its fall is not only inevitable but also swift and complete, marked by divine retribution for its role in misleading and exploiting the world (18:21).

 Chiastic structure